ravil99/HA_3-Trajectory-planning/README.md

-# Dynamics of non linear robotic systems.
-Assignment_3.
-Ravil Akhmetzhanov
+# Innopolis University.
+Dynamics of non linear robotic systems.
+Assignment 3.
+Ravil Akhmetzhanov.
-## 3rd assignment in "Dynamics of non linear robotic systems" course
 ## Trajectory planning

 There are 4 files in repository: